ye-chuan/.dotfiles/.config/nvim/readme.md

 ### LSP + Developer Experience
 - nvim-lspconfig
     - Allows for easier linking and configuration of LSP with Neovim's built-in LSP client
+    - Comes with sane default configuration for many LSP servers
 - nvim-mason
     - Allows for easier installation and management of LSPs, Linters, etc.
+- mason-lspconfig
+    - Bridges `nvim-mason` with `nvim-lspconfig`
+    - Allows for predefined list of LSP servers to be automatically installed
+- undotree
+    - Browse undo history paths which is impractical (not possible?) without a plugin like this
+- nvim-todo-comments
+    - Highlight & navigate special comments (e.g. `#TODO`)
-- lua-snip
+    - Deps: `nvim-plenary`
-    - Snippets engine (i.e. LuaSnip), supports VSCode Snippets and LuaSnippets (very powerful)

 > Remember to have the **latest version** of `npm` and `nodejs` which some stable linux distros do not provide in their repo
 > e.g. `pyright` uses `nodejs` to run

 #### Completion
 - nvim-cmp
-    - Completion engine (no sources)
+    - Completion engine (sources separately installed)
     - Responsible for the auto-completion popup
+- lua-snip
+    - Snippets engine (i.e. LuaSnip), supports VSCode Snippets and LuaSnippets (very powerful)
+    - To be used with a completion engine (like `nvim-cmp` via `cmp-luasnip`)
 - cmp-luasnip
     - nvim-cmp source for LuaSnip's snippets
     - Note that snippet expansion is done by LuaSnip, nvim-cmp just does the completion of the snippet triggers